randomnerd/meteor-electron/meteor-readme.md

     "arch": "x64"

-4. Set the version of Electron you want it packaged up with(Defaults to 0.25.3)
+4. Set the version of Electron you want it packaged up with(Defaults to 0.31.0)

-    "version": "0.25.3"
+    "version": "0.31.0"

 5. Start up meteor

-6. Wait for a message saying "Moved your app to .electron/output/<appName-platform>"
+6. Wait for a message saying "Your app has been packaged to .electron/output/<appName-platform>"

 Go to the github repo to read the rest of the README